ÐÜèÔÚÏßÊÓÆµ

 • Equity & Wellness

-• The Wellness Center on campus works to address both physical and mental wellness needs of students.
+• The Wellness Center on campus works to address both the physical and mental wellness needs of students.

 • The College has been consistently rated one of the top places to work in higher education in the region.